 What is Aggravated Assault With a Deadly Weapon Under Texas Law?

-What is aggravated assault in Texas under the Texas Penal Codes?
 The law defines assault as “intentionally, knowingly, or recklessly causing bodily injury to another.”
 Although not implicitly stated in this definition, assault can also include verbally or physically threatening someone with bodily harm.
 Furthermore, Texas law defines aggravated assault as when a person commits an assault that causes serious bodily injury to another, including the person’s spouse, or they use or exhibit a deadly weapon during the commission of the assault.

 Therefore, one can face second-degree felony charges for assault even if you don’t actually use the deadly weapon during the incident.
 These criminal charges could also be elevated to a first-degree felony in some circumstances, such as using a deadly weapon and causing serious bodily injury to a spouse or family member, aggravated assault against a law officer or public servant while acting in their official capacity, or a firearm recklessly discharging from a motor vehicle towards a home, business, or another vehicle, causing serious harm or injury to another.